sancarn/Innovyze-ICM-Libraries/docs/Infoworks-ICM/README.md

 Consult InfoWorks ICM's main help for more details.

-The behaviour of unspecified values for run parameters is as follows:
+The behavior of unspecified values for run parameters is as follows:
 When the run is created a number of the run parameters are supplied with default values.
 This means that were you to create a run, passing an empty hash in as the last parameter, and then to look at the values for